 Learn the ins and outs of professional and personal online social networking.

-Career professionals are warning job seekers that using social networking sites, such as Facebook and Twitter, may be hazardous to your career.
+Career professionals are warning job seekers that using social media sites, such as Facebook, Instagram, Twitter and Tik Tok, may be hazardous to your career.
 Photos from a party could diminish your prospects of landing a job.
 However, while some online content can put job searchers at a disadvantage, more are using social networking to enhance their preparation for interviews, garner an advantage over less-wired peers and even gain an edge with employers.

 To use social media to your advantage, gather background information about the companies with whom you will interview.
 In addition, stronger connections with a potential employer can be made by talking about the projects, challenges or activities a particular company contact is involved with.